bdelano/ftosupgrade/README.md

 * need gracefully fail when opengear connect sometimes fails
 * need to add longer pause before running post commands (trying 30 seconds for now)
 * way of sharing setup class information is hacky and needs to be replaced with inheritance
+* work on enhancing backout script to actually downgrade the switch? (not sure if this is necessary)